nus-cs2103-AY1718S1/addressbook-level4/collated/main/junyango.md

     private final EditEventDescriptor editEventDescriptor;

     /**
-     * @param index of the person in the filtered person list to edit
+     * @param index of the event in the filtered event list to edit
-     * @param editEventDescriptor details to edit the person with */ public EditEventCommand(Index index, EditEventDescriptor editEventDescriptor) {
+     * @param editEventDescriptor details to edit the event with */ public EditEventCommand(Index index, EditEventDescriptor editEventDescriptor) {
         requireNonNull(index);